 We stayed in the water, drinking and talking, until thoroughly pruned, and then headed off to meet the others at the pavilion.
 We took advantage of Pizza Inn & Bojangles delivery, and had an easy, yummy and “healthy” dinner of pizza and chicken, before parting ways and heading to our boats.

 Our time with the monkeys and sloths was awesome, and the four of us had a great day together.
 We again have to say good bye to new friends, hoping to share an anchorage or marina again somewhere down the line.
-To quote a line from a Billy Joel song, “Life is a series of hellos and good byes, I’m afraid it’s time for good bye again.”
+To quote Billy Joel, “Life is a series of hellos and good byes, I’m afraid it’s time for good bye again.”
 How true these words are in the cruising world…Cheers mates!

-Here are many more photos of our day at Daniel’s Sloth and Monkey Farm.
+Here are many more photos of our day at Daniel’s Sloth and Monkey Hangout.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”